Demo Notes: Notes About This Demos Voting Demonstration

 For the dollar amounts listed along the bottom horizontal line of the graph, K = thousand, M = million, B = billion, and T = trillion.

 You vote by selecting various segments of the tax rate line and coloring them green to increase the tax rate, yellow to keep it as it is, or red to decrease it.
-Two horizontally moveable vertical lines are used to to delimit or define a segment of the tax rate line.
+Two horizontally moveable vertical lines are used to delimit or define a segment of the tax rate line.
 Simply drag one vertical line until it intersects one end of the desired segment of the tax rate line and drag the second vertical line until it intersects the other end of the desired segment.
 When you complete the selection action, green, yellow, and red buttons pop up from which you choose a color.
 The selected line segment will be colored the color you chose.
 You may repeatedly select segments of the tax rate line of any length and mixture of colors.
 All segments will end up the colors you select.

 Electing the President, Senators, and Representatives